OnsenUI/OnsenUI/bindings/angular2/README.md

 How to manually build this project
 ----------------------------------

 All the following commands must be executed in `bindings/angular2` directory.
 Also, **you need to build the core before building this binding.**

-    yarn install
+    npm install

-This command requires you to [install yarn](https://yarnpkg.com/en/docs/install) if you haven't already.
+    npm run build

 Running Examples